 Here’s just some of the inspiring work we’re proud to be involved with around Scotland:

-The award-winning Community Reach and Inclusion Bus (CRIB) is a mobile community centre which takes support, advice and music into the heart of neighbourhoods in and around Edinburgh.
+The Crib is a community-centre-on-wheels taking support, advice and music into the heart of communities across Edinburgh and the Lothians.

-The bus has also been kitted out with recording equipment to enable Heavy Sound to run music activities with young people in their own neighbourhoods.
-CEO and lead practitioner Jordan Butler said, “If we can use rap, hip hop or song-writing to engage with troubled young people we can help turn their lives around too.”
+The project was the inspiration of Heavy Sound CIC, a community interest company who work with young people struggling with mainstream education and adults who are involved in the criminal justice system.
+Heavy Sound run music workshops on the bus to help engage with young people in their own neighbourhoods.
+Their CEO and lead practitioner Jordan Butler said: “If we can use rap, hip hop or song-writing to engage with troubled young people we can help turn their lives around too.”

 The Crib is supported by the Scottish Prison Service and Scottish Violence Reduction Unit with funding from the STV Children’s Appeal.
 In 2019 the project won a prestigious Butler Trust Award, which recognises excellence in the prisons, probation and youth justice system.

 During the pandemic the bus became a lifeline for communities helping distribute food and providing a safe space for vulnerable young people.
 With need for the service growing in the current climate there is now work ongoing to create a second bus.
 Another vehicle has been donated and is being transformed once again by the residents of HMP Edinburgh.
 The connection with the prison gives those taking part a chance to give back to the community and develop new skills.

 Once the second bus is ready for the road it will be heading to West Lothian and Edinburgh where Heavy Sound will work in partnership with local colleges to engage young people in training and education.